-At present, travel around the world is being curtailed by the declaration of a worldwide viral pandemic by the World Health Organisation.
-Travel restrictions in each country vary and here, at Travala.com, we want to ensure that our customers are provided with the latest travel advice for the key destinations favoured by our customers.
+On 12th March 2020 the World Health Organisation declared COVID-19 as a global pandemic.
+This led to travel restrictions and border closures around the world and now, in August, we are starting to see these restrictions easing and people looking again to book holidays.
+Travel restrictions in each country vary and here, at Travala.com, we want to ensure that you, our customers, are provided with the latest travel advice for the key destinations favoured by you.

-The first cases of Coronavirus19 (COVID-19) were confirmed in the city of Wuhan, China on December 31st 2019 and since then, it has proceeded to spread to over 204 countries and territories with over 1,000,000 people so far testing positive for the virus.
+The first cases of Coronavirus19 (COVID-19) were confirmed in the city of Wuhan, China on 31st December 2019 and since then, it has proceeded to spread to 215 countries and territories with over 20,162,474 people so far testing positive for the virus.
+(Source: WHO)

-Thailand confirmed its first case of COVID-19 on January 13th 2020 and by April 3rd, 1.978 cases were confirmed with 19 sadly having died from the virus.
-On March 20th, The World Health Organization announced that Thailand would be joining a multi-country clinical study, the “Solidarity Trial”, for potential treatments for COVID-19.
-Read more about the latest travel advice for Thailand in 2020 below.
+Thailand confirmed its first case of COVID-19 on 13th January 2020 and by 13th August 2020, 3,356 cases were confirmed with 58 sadly having died from the virus.
+On 20th March, The World Health Organization announced that Thailand would be joining a multi-country clinical study, the “Solidarity Trial”, for potential treatments for COVID-19.
+(Source: WHO)

 What is COVID-19?

 COVID-19 is a type of coronavirus, a large family of viruses which can cause illness in humans.
 Coronavirus infections in humans can result in coryzal symptoms as seen in a common cold and more severe respiratory symptoms such as pneumonia.
 In recent years, we have seen outbreaks of Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).